 Many North Americans are also deficient in vitamin D, which is important for fertility for both prospective moms and dads.
-A recent study found that among women seeking fertility treatments, those with healthy vitamin D levels had significantly higher live birth rates 2.
+A recent study found that among women seeking fertility treatments such as IVF, those with healthy vitamin D levels had significantly higher live birth rates 2.

 Magnesium is an essential mineral for general health, hormone balance, and pregnancy 3.
 It is also one that is harder to get through food alone.

 Folic acid is a standard recommendation for any prenatal regimes, although I now recommend methylfolate (MTHF) instead.

 Generally, a high-quality prenatal multivitamin with methylfolate, fish oil, magnesium, and vitamin D should cover your nutritional base.
 Antioxidants such as vitamin C and Coenzyme Q10 have also been shown to boost fertility for both genders.
 However, the best answer to this question would be to work with an integrative fertility specialist to optimize your nutrition status.

 Q: What are natural ways to support my hormone balance?